 Organize SEO tasks by impact

 For instance, let us explore the technical SEO audit.
-During a technical audit, certain SEO aspects such as canonicalization, lazy loading, and meta descriptions and an extra ten other things.
+During a technical audit, certain SEO aspects such as canonicalization, lazy loading, meta descriptions, and an extra ten other things.
 A marketing department that is already burdened with their regular daily tasks will find it incredibly challenging.

-To ensure that we make a dent in our SEO campaigns, we need to uncover exactly what is limiting the site’s potential.
-Title tags may not be the most influential factor when it comes to search engine optimization, however, if your website doesn’t include them, that update could lead to noticeable optimization results and better rankings on search engine results pages.
+To ensure that we make a dent in our SEO campaigns, we need to uncover exactly what limits the site’s potential.
+Title tags may not be the most influential factor when it comes to search engine optimization.
+However, if your website doesn’t include them, that update could lead to noticeable optimization results and better rankings on search engine results pages.